Wychwood School, central Oxford

-Wychwood School is a selective day and boarding school for girls aged 11-18, with a teeny tiny capacity of just 165 pupils, 30% of whom are boarders.
+Wychwood School is a non-selective day and boarding school for girls aged 11-18, with a teeny tiny capacity of just 165 pupils, 30% of whom are boarders.
 A mere 10 minute walk from the centre of Oxford, the school, established in 1897, is based around two compact red brick mansions typical of the Victorian villa buildings up the Banbury Road on a small 1.25 acre site.
-The exterior is attractive, with vines across the grand porch, and though the interior could do with a bit of TLC in places (and is about to get it – there’s a major new investor in place) the overall feeling here is homely and comfortable.
+The exterior is attractive, with a Virginia Creeper across the grand porch and, though the interior could do with a bit of TLC in places (and is slowly getting it – there’s a major new investor in place) the overall feeling here is homely and comfortable.

 No expansive greenery and huge purpose-built concert halls – there’s one of those called The Sheldonian down the road.
-The school has one grass pitch where girls play football, hockey cricket, rounders and athletics, access to an astroturf at the next door Dragon School, 7 netball courts, 7 tennis courts, and, pre-Covid, used the Oxford University pool.
+The school has one grass pitch where girls play football, hockey cricket, rounders and athletics, a newly resurfaced multisport court (currently netted up for tennis), access to an astroturf at the next door Dragon School, 7 netball courts, 7 tennis courts, and, pre-Covid, used the Oxford University pool.
 But to focus on facilities entirely misses the point of Wychwood which is its outstanding pastoral care and Exocet focus on the girls, some of whom arrive at Wychwood having had poor experiences elsewhere (for example, bullying, low self-esteem, eating issues).

 MUSIC, DRAMA AND THE ARTS

-Before Covid struck there were the usual variety of small music ensembles; Chamber Choir, string group, pop band, harp ensemble, guitar club, essentially any theme the girls are interested in.
-Over half the girls play instruments and have music lessons and Orchestral players are ordinarily catered for by the Thames Valley Youth Orchestra.
+Before Covid struck there were the usual variety of small music ensembles; Chamber Choir, string group, pop band, wind band, guitar club, and essentially any grouping the girls are interested in.
+Over half the girls play instruments and have music lessons and Orchestral players are ordinarily catered for by the Thames Vale Youth Orchestra.

-However, Art is where Wychwood really shines – you can take GSCEs and A levels in textiles, photography, fine Art, and History of Art.
-There’s a new printing press installed this year and an enthusiastic new textiles teacher (ex St Helen’s & St Katharine’s).
+However, art is where Wychwood really shines – you can take GSCEs and A levels in textiles, photography, fine art, and history of art.
+There’s a printing press and an enthusiastic textiles teacher who has made her mark since arriving two years ago from St Helen & St Katharine in Abingdon.
 A student from the school has just won a place at Central St Martins, with another going to the University of Arts in London and a third recently gaining an art foundation place at Abingdon & Witney College.

-Really good – even before you factor in that this school is selective.
-With average class sizes of 15 throughout in some instances less in the Seniors , the calling card for Wychwood is individual attention and the teachers are clearly highly-invested in helping the children – the kids I spoke to couldn’t praise their teachers enough.
+Really good – even before you factor in that this school is non-selective.
+With average class sizes of 15 and in some cases (especially in the Seniors) substantially less, the calling card for Wychwood is individual attention.
+The teachers are clearly highly-invested in helping the children – the kids I spoke to couldn’t praise their teachers enough.

-What’s the secret at Wychwood?
-Wellbeing starts from the top here – Johnson tells me she spent two and a half hours talking to one tearful pupil the other day, but it’s this kind of dogged patience and support from all teachers that ultimately pays off with the girls.
-When I asked a group of sixth formers what was the best thing about Wychwood, they said ‘the teachers, with Mr P (the head of sixth form) just one example of someone ‘good at spotting if something is up,’ with no pressure on the girls to conform or be anything other than themselves.
-Case in point the two girls at the school currently identifying as male, one of whom would have been Head Girl this year.
-Instead, the school is electing the child as Head Councillor instead with no fuss or fanfare, and no-one is batting an eyelid.
+What’s the secret to Wychwood’s success?
+I think it’s that Wellbeing starts from the top here – Johnson is very hands on in talking to the girls and helping them navigate their teenage fall-outs, and it’s this kind of dogged patience and support from all teachers that ultimately pays off with the girls.
+When I asked a group of sixth formers what was the best thing about Wychwood, they all said ‘the teachers’, with Mr P (the head of sixth form) just one example of someone good at spotting if something is up, with no pressure on the girls to conform or be anything other than themselves.

 In a nod to the equal emphasis now placed on wellbeing and brainpower, there are now two Deputy Heads at Wychwood – one for pastoral and one for academics.